 Are they the same?

+JWT itself does not require signing or encryption - it is just the format.
 JWT is a set of claims (the payload).
 A JWS is a way to protect that payload using a digital signature.
-For JWT to be used, it must be transmitted securely.
+For JWT to be used, it should be transmitted securely.
 A JWT is encoded as a JWS when it is signed.

 Conclusion